ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ## Create and publish content

-To create and publish content, users must additionally have the following Policies:
+To create and publish content, users must additionally have the following policies:

 - `content/create`
 - `content/edit`